UBC-DSCI/introduction-to-datascience/README.md

 - Look for and fix bad figure placement
 - Look for `??` in the PDF (broken refs)
 - Make sure the 3D figures (and the text around them that refers to clicking and dragging) are properly modified for the PDF output
+- Make sure all markdown label-replaced URLs (of the form `[blah](url)`) will make sense in the hardcopy book version (i.e. nothing like "click this").
+Many links appear in the additional resources: make sure the text-replacement of the URL contains enough information for someone to find the resource (without being able to click the link)

 ## Updating the textbook data
 Data sets are collected and curated by `data/retrieve_data.ipynb`.
 To run that notebook in the Docker container type the following in the terminal: